Amazon Web Services main image

 • Change automation.

-AWS also has rigorous security protocols.
-Moreover, its systems are monitored 24/7 by some of the world’s brightest engineers for possible security risks.
+AWS also has strict security protocols.
+Moreover, some of the world’s brightest engineers track its systems 24/7.

 Top 10 most popular AWS services

-Overall, AWS offers more than 200 services to its customers.
-Some of the most widely used AWS services in 2022 are the following:
+AWS offers more than 200 services to its customers.
+The most widely used AWS services in 2022 were:

 Amazon EC2